Alex-Costea/Wiles/docs/tutorial.md

 Here, `a` can be either an `Int` or a `Decimal`, but nothing else.

-A common case is `my_type | nothing`, which has a shorthand syntax:
+A common case is `NewType | nothing`, which has a shorthand syntax:

 ```wiles
 let a : Int? := 123